cosma/testing-bundle/README.md

 #### Simple TestCase
-Is an extension of PHPUnit_Framework_TestCase,   the simplest test case in PHPUnit This test case has two methods to load a real or a mocked Doctrine Entity with a set Id:
+This case is an extension of PHPUnit_Framework_TestCase, with two extra simple methods:

 * **getMockedEntityWithId** ($entityNamespaceClass, $id)
 * **getEntityWithId** ($entityNamespaceClass, $id)